 Applying Neem To Humans

-You may use the above recipe as a miticidal lotion on adults but should use caution with young children.
+You may use the above recipe as a miticidal lotion on adults to prevent tick bites, but you should use caution with young children.

-The neem oil will break down when exposed to ultraviolet light, so it works better against a tick that has already latched on.
+When exposed to ultraviolet light, the neem oil will break down, so it works better against a tick that has already latched on.